paritytech/polkadot-stps/docs/methodology.md

 ```
 $ cargo build --features tick --release
 ```
+Note that the `rococo` metadata is used by default.

 ## Shell Script
 The `polkadot-stps.sh` script automates the process of bootstrapping the setup, namely: